Vodafone DesignOps • December 2018 - Today

 My Vodafone as a Service

-When considering the broader experience, MVA is ultimately a utility service designed to resolve customer needs across multiple touchpoints.
+When considering the broader experience, My Vodafone is ultimately a utility service designed to resolve customer needs across multiple touchpoints.
 Website, chat messenger, mobile, smart home devices, wearables and retail kiosks.
 I worked on the holistic framework and experience strategy model to meet the customer's expectations in each context.
-The goal is to provide a continuous, seamless, and consistent experience that would enhance the touchpoint thanks to signature moments and ultimately enhance the specific channel experience for customer and staff advisors.
+The goal was to provide a continuous, seamless, and consistent experience that would enhance the touchpoint thanks to signature moments and ultimately enhance the specific channel experience for customer and staff advisors.

 a